 Reporting a product safety problem

-If you’ve discovered a product safety problem, please bring it to our attention.
+If you have discovered a product safety problem, let us know.
 You can do this by letter, telephone, fax, or e-mail.
 It will be helpful, but not essential, to retain any packaging, instructions, receipt and other relevant information.

 If there is a problem with the safety of a product, its manufacturer is responsible for making arrangements for its repair, replacement or refund.